-Grade School dismisses at 3:15 p.m. except for noon dismissal days.
-Students are dismissed to parents waiting in cars in the parking lot on the school gym side near the flagpole.
-Beginning at 2:50pm (or 11:40am on noon dismissal days), parents are permitted to pull into the designated lanes and park their cars.
-As parents pull in, a staff member inputs their family number into the Driveline app.
+- Students are dismissed to parents waiting in cars in the parking lot on the school gym side near the flagpole.
+Beginning at 2:45 pm (or 11:40am on noon dismissal days; 1:45pm on Wednesdays) parents are permitted to pull into the designated lanes and park their cars. - As parents pull in, a staff member inputs their family number into the Driveline app.
 This app allows staff to communicate with classrooms so teachers know when to release their students.
-Parents are asked to turn off their cars while waiting for their students.
-At 3:10pm (or noon) the parking lot is closed for the first round of pick-up.
-Parents who are not in the first round may wait in their cars for admittance to the second round of pick-up.
-After the parking lot is closed, students from the first round are released from the school building.
-When all students are safely in their cars, the first round will be released and the second round will pull in.
-This will repeat with a third round if necessary.
-No student will be allowed to leave with an unauthorized person without written permission from a parent or guardian.
-All arrangements for pick-up should be made prior to dismissal time.
+Parents are asked to turn off their cars while waiting for their students. - At 3:10pm (or noon; 2:10 Wednesdays) the parking lot is closed for the first round of pickup. - Parents who are not in the first round should wait in their cars for admittance to the second round of pick-up. - After the parking lot is closed, students from the first round are released from the school building. - When all students are safely in their cars, the first round will be released and the second round will pull in.
+Extended Day is dismissed within the building during this time. - This will repeat with a third round if necessary. - After all cars rounds have been released, Walkers are dismissed. - No student will be allowed to leave with an unauthorized person without written permission from a parent or guardian. - All arrangements for pick-up should be made prior to dismissal time.

 When a student is dismissed before 3:15, he/she must be signed out by an authorized adult at the office.

-At regular dismissal time, only students whose parents have given written permission for their child to leave school alone (Walker Pass) will be released from the school.
-Walkers are expected to vacate school premises promptly.
+- At regular dismissal time, only students whose parents have given written permission for their child to leave school alone (Walker Pass) will be released from the school. - Walkers are expected to vacate school premises promptly.